oredla/P3/readme.md

     - `@parameter: hex color`: 6 digit hexadecimal number will be converted to values for Red, Green, and Blue.
   * or pick a color from the **color palette** and convert it to RGB.
     - `@parameter: HTML type=color`: input using OS system's default color palette.
+  * a special validation package was installed, [intervention/validation](https://github.com/Intervention/validation), to validate the user input for a hexadecimal number.